khanfarhan10/TextSentimentAnalysis/README.md

 **Create a new (empty) virtual environment in YourAwesomeProjectNameEnvironment :**

 <code>C:\Users\farha\Documents\GitHub\TextSentimentAnalysis>virtualenv TextSentimentEnv</code>

+Users for other python versions  may [Install Python 3.7.6](https://www.python.org/downloads/release/python-376/) first and then run the following command to choose the correct python interpreter with the correct path :

+<code>virtualenv --python=python3.7.6 TextSentimentEnv</code>

 ###### Note : If you have problems with this step, try followng the debugging options [provided below](#useful-links-for-debugging).